taublast/DrawnUi.Maui.Demo/README.md

 Some differences from Xamarin.Forms/Maui to notice:

-* Layouts do not implement the Expand feature, in order to limit number of calculation passes, so if your children do not request a size, the parent layout will not take any space if you do not ask it to `Fill`.
+* Layouts as other controls come with `HorizontalOptions` and `VerticalOptions` as `Start` and not `Fill` by default, so if your children do not request a size explicitely, the parent layout will not take any space at all unless you ask it to `Fill` the desired dimension, for example a `Column` needs its  `HorizontalOptions` to be `Fill` or specified explicitely.

-* In Column and Row layouts we do not support Fill, End and Center for children, only Start, for the same reasons.
-When you need Fill, End and Center please use Absolute or Grid types of layout.
+* Actually for performance reasons in `Column` and `Row` layouts children cannot have `Fill`, `End` and `Center` in the direction of the layout, only `Start`.
+For example if you have a `Column` children must have `VerticalOptions` set to `Start`.
+When you still need these options for children please use `Absolute` or `Grid` layouts.

 _!_ Layouts `Column` and `Row`, watever templated or not, will always check if child out of the visible scrren bounds and avoid rendering it in that case.
-That is especialy useful when the layout is inside a SkiaScroll, this way we always render only the visible part.
+That is especialy useful when the layout is inside a `SkiaScroll`, this way we always render only the visible part.
+You can tweak this but setting a `SkiaLayout` property `HiddenAmountToRender` in points, how many of the hidden amount outside the visible bounds should still be rendered.
+This system ensures that you can have an infinite-size layout inside a scroll and it will work just fine drawing only the visible area.
+At the same time if you want a `SkiaScroll` to <s>lye</s> communicate to its content that everything is visible on the screen you can set its `VirtualizationEnabled="False"`.

-_!_ You can absolutely use the `Margin` property as usual in a Maui way.
+_!_ You can absolutely use the `Margin` property in a usual Maui way.
 In case if you would need to bind a specific margin you can switch to using `MarginLeft`, `MarginTop`, `MarginRight`, `MarginBottom` properties, -1.0 by default, if set they will override specific value from `Margin`, and the result would be accessible via `Margins` readonly bindable static property.
+Even more, sometimes you might want to bind your code to `AddMarginTop`, `AddMarginLeft`, `AddMarginRight`, `AddMarginBottom`..
 When designing custom controls please use `Margins` property to read the final margin value.

 #### Loading sources